Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states

 Comparing with the discussion in \Cref{Sec:BPSwallcrossSU2}, one can see that this equation encodes the wall-crossing observed in pure $\mathrm{SU}(2)$ SYM. \end{example}

-\begin{example} Some instances of the wall-crossing formula are simpler that general ones, in that they involve only finitely many terms on the left and right hand sides of \Cref{eq:KSWCF}, e.g.:
+\begin{example}\labelx{ex:simpleWCF} Some instances of the wall-crossing formula are simpler than general ones, in that they involve only finitely many terms on the left and right hand sides of \Cref{eq:KSWCF}, e.g.:

 This formula encodes the wall-crossing in a simple Argyres--Douglas theory (see e.g. \cite{Shapere:1999xr}). \end{example}

 How $4d$ BPS states provide corrections to the ``naive'' hyperkähler metric $g_{\mathcal M}^\mathrm{sf}$ is understood from the perspective of the \emph{twistorial} construction of hyperkähler metrics \cite{Hitchin:1986ea,Hitchin:1992bo}.
 As a hyperkähler manifold, the target space $\mathcal M$ of the effective $3d$ $\mathcal N=4$ sigma model admits a $\mathbb{CP}^1$-worth of complex structures.
 The space $\mathbb{CP}^1$ encoding the complex structures on $\mathcal M$ is called the \emph{twistor sphere} associated with $\mathcal M$, whereas the \emph{twistor space} associated with the hyperkähler manifold $\mathcal M$ is the product $\mathcal M\times\mathbb{CP}^1$, which is naturally endowed with a structure of complex manifold.
 Let $\zeta$ be the standard coordinate on the twistor sphere $\mathbb{CP}^1_\zeta$.